Kate holds a Bachelor of Science (B.S.) degree from Sonoma State University. She has worked as a sales supervisor for 5 years.

 I have overheard many of my sales representatives offering unsolicited discounts to a customer just because they felt as if they were friends in the short time of their in-store meeting.

-At the end of your transaction, either they sold you on why you should buy their product at full price or you sold them on why they should give you all the discounts they can.
+At the end of your transaction, they will either have sold you on why you should buy their product at full price or you will have sold them on why they should give you all the discounts they can.

 What to Expect